 The research projects revolve around trying to understand why gender mainstreaming progress to date has so often been slow in the rural transport sector, despite national commitments to gender-sensitive planning and practice.
 The gender mainstreaming cluster characterises persistent themes which are evident on the ground in diverse country contexts, for instance women's time constraints (often including unpaid care work) that prevent their active participation in road construction and associated skills training; women's lack of voice in key decision-making processes; inadequate monitoring of national gender mainstreaming regulations in transport projects; lack of women in technical and policy roles in the sector where they might offer strong role models; the perception that transport services operations are a male domain unsuited to women; women's lack of resources to pay transport fares; and concerns about male harassment when travelling.

 The projects have all been finalised and have provided fascinating and useful lessons for the rural transport sector at the national levels.
 Combining all the research lessons within a special volume of a peer-reviewed journal, currently under preparation, will lead to important wider international impacts of this research.
-Publication of the journal articles is foreseen for end of 2018/early 2019.
+Publication of the journal articles is foreseen for 2019.

 A key conclusion from the research cluster was the general lack of capacity to use gender as a framework in transport policy, planning, regulation, and performance monitoring, as well as in infrastructure design, management and improvement.
 A subsequent project to develop Guidelines for Mainstreaming Gender in Rural Transport was commissioned in order to produce illustrative practical guidelines, drawing on lessons learnt and good practices from the seven research projects.